 White tigers have been recorded outside of the Indian state of Rewa and as far afield as China and Korea and from Nepal, Burma, the Malay Peninsula, Sumatra, and Java. (“A Chinese Bestiary - Strange Creatures from the Guideways Through Mountains And Seas” (Richard E. Strassberg) “Two hundred twenty li farther west is the Mountain Where Bird and Rat Share a Hole.
 On its heights are many white tigers and much white jade.)
-The surprise occurrence of white tigers in American Zoos suggests that several orange Bengal tigers imported from India may have carried the recessive white gene (Bengal tigress Susie from an unidentified West coast zoo was a descendent of Mohan of Rewa and introduced the white gene into Amur/Siberian crosses).
+The surprise occurrence of white tigers in American Zoos suggests that several orange Bengal tigers imported from India may have carried the recessive white gene.
+The only identified carrier was the Bengal tigress Susie who came from an unidentified West coast zoo, and who was a descendant of Mohan of Rewa via one of his heterozygous offspring sold to an animal dealer (information known to her buyers).
+Susie introduced the white gene into Amur/Siberian crosses.

 According to KS Sankhala, "Ever since white tigers were discovered, people have been fascinated by them, and scientific opinion has differed as to whether they are a separate race, complete or partial albinos, or merely mutants."
 One of the earliest records of white tigers is of one displayed in London in 1820 and described by Rev J G Woods as "a creamy white, with the ordinary tigerine stripes so faintly marked that they were only visible in certain lights".
 White tigers were routinely shot between 1892 and 1922 in places such as Orissa, Upper Assam, Bilaspur, Cooch Behar and Poona.
 Pollock (1900) reported white tigers from Burma and the Jynteah hills of Meghalaya, Between the 1920s and 1930s fifteen white tigers were killed in the Bihar region and more were shot in other regions.
 Some of the trophies exhibited in Calcutta Museum.
 In 1922, two pure white young adult tigers with pink eyes were shot in Cooch Behar (north-east India).
 At Mica Camp, Tisri in Behar.
 On 22 January 1939, the Prime Minister of Nepal shot a white tiger at Barda camp in Terai Nepal.
 In 1951, a normal coloured tigress and cubs were shot, but her white cub was captured alive some days later.
 This cub "Mohan" ("Enchanter") became the founding father of the white tiger breed.
 The last observed wild white tiger was shot in 1958 and the mutation is considered extinct in the wild.
 The slaughter of hundreds of orange tigers evidently killed the carriers of the mutant gene.